 In collaboration with community partners and the Old Westbury faculty, the Community Action Learning and Leadership Program develops volunteer opportunities.
 Student placements are determined by linked course content and objectives, as well as students’ academic and career interests, schedules and other specifications.
 In addition to their normal coursework, students participate in their volunteer placements for a minimum of 50 hours during the semester.

 Students are expected to reflect on their experiences in journals and evaluation papers involving research and analysis.
-They also consider the relationship of community-based learning and action to the College’s social justice mission, the value of a liberal arts education, ethical decision-making and career development.
+They also consider the relationship of community-based learning and action to our University's social justice mission, the value of a liberal arts education, ethical decision-making and career development.
 In addition to the experience itself, there will be pre-reflection and assessment components, including readings and assignments.
 The class will meet as a group at least once a week and students will be expected to participate in mandatory workshops and campus events.

 Based upon the needs specified by the organization via a completed student request form, an application/survey completed by the student, and any supporting organization-related materials, CALL and FYE will match each student with an organization demonstrating goals and needs that parallel the curricular content covered in their four-credit general education class.